Advertisement

 Tingling Hands and Feet

 Up to 70 percent of people with diabetes have some degree of damage to their nervous system, known as neuropathy.
-The damage can result in loss of feeling or pain in the hands or feet, slow digestion of food in the stomach, carpal tunnel syndrome or other nerve problems.
-Mild cases may go completely unnoticed.
-Severe cases—most likely involving the feet and lower limbs—may lead to infections that require amputation.
-To keep neuropathy at bay, get a diabetes foot exam that tests your sensation every year.
+The damage can result in loss of feeling or pain in the hands or feet, slow digestion of food in the stomach, carpal tunnel syndrome in the wrists (a condition that affects a nerve in your wrist and causes hand pain or tingling), or other nerve problems.
+Mild neuropathy may go completely unnoticed.
+Severe neuropathy—most likely involving the feet and lower limbs—may lead to loss of feeling that increases your risk for injury and infections that require amputation.
+To help prevent neuropathy, get a diabetes foot exam that tests your sensation every year.

 6 / 11